LETSCOOL/aws/README.md

 **SAMPLES**

-You can refer to all unit test files (filename with _test string).
+You can refer to all unit test files (filename ends with '_test').

 **API**